mimiyin/choreographic-interventions-s19/README.md

 ### Assignment: Study No. 1 Random Pathways
    * Choreograph a 15-second generative random pathway.
 (You may either write your own code or use one of the examples.)
 At least 1 parameter need to change over time.
 Work in pairs.
 You should each choreograph a pathway on your own and then come together to create your final choreography.
 Think about the linear pathways that are baked into Random Pathways.
       * Remember aspect ratio of the floor projection: 2400 x 1920 or 5:4 or 1200 x 960 on your laptop.
-      * All of your motion should be pegged to width and height of the window otherwise your speeds will all off.
+So you will need to [scaling your code to the floor projection](https://editor.p5js.org/move.mimi/sketches/HJQ_55mG4)
       * If you wrote code, post a link to it here: [Assignment Page](https://github.com/mimiyin/choreographic-interventions-s19/wiki/Assisgnments#week-2-random-pathways)
    * Complete [Chapter 1.4-1.5](https://docs.google.com/document/d/1xRnvFgyshha6Tb7eTgs2HTDty515DIfkWb6leiZ2j2U/edit?usp=sharing) of the Workbook